cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

   - Scorch Height (SCORCH) may link to Surface Fire (SURFACE), and
   - Tree Mortality (MORTALITY) may link to Scorch Height (SCORCH)

-The *fire-behavior-simulator* genome is defined such that the models in the DAG are connected or unconnected by setting 7 corresponding configuration nodes:
+The *fire-behavior-simulator* genome is defined such that the models in the DAG are connected or unconnected by setting 7 corresponding *link configuration* DagNodes:

 | Link Node Key | Allowable Values |
 |---|---|